Neural Actor-Critic Methods for Hamilton-Jacobi-Bellman PDEs: Asymptotic Analysis and Numerical Studies: Numerical Analysis

 We have reproduced this problem exactly from \cite{zhou2021actor}, allowing for a direct comparison against their numerical method.
 That the given $V$ and $u^*$ are indeed the value function and optimal control can be verified by treating the pair as an ansatz.
 Note that the HJB equation \eqref{lqr} is fully nonlinear for any $\epsilon \neq 0$, making it a somewhat challenging example problem.
 We tackle it using a PyTorch implementation of Algorithm \ref{algo_ac}.
 The code is publicly available,\footnote{\url{https://github.com/JacksonHebner/Actor-Critic-Method-for-HJB-Code}} compatible with CUDA, and relatively computationally light.

 The parameters are set as $p = q = \xi = \gamma = R = 1$ and $\epsilon = -1$, the same as in \cite{zhou2021actor}.
 We deviate slightly from the literal description of Algorithm \ref{algo_ac} in that we fix $\psi^N = \mathrm{Id}_{\R}$ and use Adam (rather than stochastic gradient descent) as our optimizer.
-The learning schedulers $\alpha_t, \omega_t$ are such that the critic trains for 100 steps, after which the actor trains for 200, and then the process repeats.
+The learning schedulers $\alpha_t, \omega_t$ are such that the critic trains for 100 steps, after which the actor trains for 200, and then the process repeats a total of 50 times.
 The learning rates are proportional to $\frac{1}{1+\mathfrak{n}}$, where $\mathfrak{n}$ is the number of times this process has repeated.
+Each individual training step involves computing the integrals in \eqref{theta_gradient} and \eqref{phi_gradient} via Monte Carlo with 3,000 randomly sampled points.

 We first demonstrate the algorithm for the control problem in 10, 20, 50, 100, and 200 dimensions when sampling training points uniformly in $B(0,R)$, i.e.~$\mu = \mathrm{Leb}\rvert_{B(0,R)}$.
 The actor and critic neural networks each have 512 neurons in their single hidden layer.
 We use two metrics to evaluate training performance against the known analytic solution.
 The first is mean square error, which is simply